Causes and Treatment for a Swollen Uvula (With Pictures)

 Infections, including strep throat and tonsillitis, are the most common causes among children.

-This can also influence the edema of the uvula.
+Acid Reflux Disorder can influence the edema of the uvula.
 The stomach acid being thrown back into the esophagus as a result of the reflux can reach the uvula, causing irritation and swelling.

-Hereditary angioneurotic edema has also been implicated in the onset of swollen uvula.
+Hereditary Angioneurotic Edema has also been implicated in the onset of a swollen uvula.
 It is a rare genetic disorder characterized by rapid swelling of the different parts of the body, which may also trigger the swelling in the uvula.

-Other causes of the swollen uvula include the following:
+Other causes of a swollen uvula include the following: